Kingdom Hearts 1.5 + 2.5 Is Buggiest, Most Messed Up KH Game To Release

 - Kingdom Hearts Re:coded (HD Remastered cinematics)

-While the Kingdom Hearts HD collection has yet to come to the rest of the world, Japan (and various advanced copies to critics and reviewers) has already had its first taste of the game and it looks like the HD remaster has complicated a lot of things.
+While the Kingdom Hearts HD collection has yet to come to the rest of the world, Japan (and various advanced copies to critics and reviewers) has already had its first taste of the game, and it looks like the HD remaster has complicated a lot of things.

-The first that you need to know about Kingdom Hearts HD 1.5 + 2.5 is that things have been HD-fied for the PS4, and frame rate has been bumped to 60 fps.
+The first that you need to know about Kingdom Hearts HD 1.5 + 2.5 is that things have been HD-ified for the PS4, and frame rate has been bumped to 60 fps.
 As Polygonreports, the load times for Kingdom Hearts HD 1.5 + 2.5 is crazy fast, which is a great thing for impatient RPG players (which is every RPG player, to be honest).
 In fact, you can see that in the Kingdom Hearts speedrun gameplay below.

 But apart from the crazy load times and the eye candy promised by 60 fps, players who got their hands on the Kingdom Hearts HD collection are now noticing that the 60 fps bump is causing a whole lot of problems.
 In fact, some known bugs and problems from the PS3 HD remasters of both Kingdom Hearts 1.5 and 2.5 are still present in the PS4 remaster.

-A huge Redditthread about Kingdom Hearts HD 1.5 + 2.5 started by member crimsonfall notes:
+A huge Redditthread about Kingdom Hearts HD 1.5 + 2.5 started by member crimsonfall notes as follows.

 The author of the Reddit post has a whole Pastebin note about the long list of bugs and problems players are already having with Kingdom Hearts HD 1.5 + 2.5 and it’s unnerving that Square Enix released a remaster for the PS4 years after the PS3 remaster, with the same annoying bugs.